liwybloc/sonic-ws/README.md

 ## INFO

-Sonic WS is an ultra-lightweight, high-performance, and bandwidth efficient websocket library.
+SonicWS is an ultra-lightweight, high-performance WebSocket library focused on maximum bandwidth efficiency, speed, and security.

 Compression:
-- Can reduce packet size by up to 70%+ (for example, 38kb -> 14kb)
+- Lossless compression up to 70% or more (for example, 38kb -> 14kb)
 - Optimized bandwidth for many different types to fit special constraints
 - Automatic helpers to flatten nested arrays for maximum wire efficiency